44million/Q/README.md

 ### Now that you have your project:

 Once your project is successfully created, and Q has been installed properly, you can create, and edit Q code.
 Run the project using `q hello-world`

+## Examples

+Some examples can be found [here](https://github.com/QRX53/Q/tree/main/examples), these should work, but some are older, and may have lost functionality as the language changes.
+Likely will not be updated, but are still a very good example of the capabilities of Q.

 # See codebase for more command prompts if building locally